Appalachian State Mountaineers Logo

 Appalachian State Mountaineers emblem

-The men’s football team spent its first season in 1928.
-It won three consecutive national championships in 2005, 2006 and 2007.
-Since 2014 it competes in Football Bowl Subdivision and Sun Belt Conference.
-She plays home games at the Kidd Brewer Stadium, which is named after her first coach.
-Shawn Clark now heads the athletes.
+The men’s football team had its first season in 1928.
+It won three consecutive national championships in 2005, 2006, and 2007.
+Since 2014, it has competed in the Football Bowl Subdivision and the Sun Belt Conference.
+Home matches are held at the Kidd Brewer Stadium, named after the first coach.
+Currently, the athletes are led by Shawn Clark.

 Appalachian State Mountaineers Basketball